nboierzyc/nboierzyc.github.io/_pages/cv.md

 ## PUBLICATIONS

 - Authored as the second author in a paper titled “MovieChat: From Dense Token to Sparse Memory for Long Video Understanding” in CVPR 2024.
-- The first author in a paper titled "InterAct: Advancing Large-Scale Versatile 3D Human-Object Interaction Generation" under review of NeurIPS 2024
+- The first author in a paper titled "InterAct: Advancing Large-Scale Versatile 3D Human-Object Interaction Generation" under review of CVPR.

 ## RESEARCH EXPERIENCES